Religion (REL)

 Foundations: Global and Multicultural Perspectives — FGC (prehistory to modern times)

-This course is an introductory survey of Hawaiian religious beliefs and practices from migration to the early contact era.
+This course is an introductory survey of Hawaiian religious beliefs and practices from pre-contact to 1819.

 Prerequisites